SnapXL/SnapX_Chrome/README.md

 ## License

-The code is licensed under the [GNU General Public License v3](./LICENSE.md).
+This code is licensed under the [GNU General Public License v3](./LICENSE.md).